 NBVL aims at lending a helping hand to people by providing means of livelihood and empowerment.

-The demand for skilled manpower in india has been increasing much faster than its supply, resulting in a significant shortage of skills across several trades.
+The demand for skilled manpower in India has been increasing much faster than its supply, resulting in a significant shortage of skills across several trades.
 The overall economic development of the country has also led to the emergence of new types of skill requirements that offer promising employment opportunities.

 Technical training on Micro Irrigation is provided by the Sugar Division at Samalkot to rural youth.

-In view of the increasing employment opportunities for youth trained in desk top publishing and use of accounting packages, Nava Bharat Vocational Institute at Paloncha has started DTP and Tally courses.
+In view of the increasing employment opportunities for youth trained in desk top publishing and use of accounting packages, Nava Bharat Vocational Institute at Paloncha started DTP and Tally courses.

 The Company is providing training to women from different villages on producing household items like phenyl, detergents, pain relief balms, candles, cotton bags, paper plates, development of kitchen garden, processing of pulses, etc.

 Other CSR Activities

 To provide a safe and secure habitat for disabled persons of all ethnic origins, The Home for the Disabled was established at Bansilalpet in Secunderabad.
 It is managed by a registered, charitable organization.
 To accommodate increasing number of such persons, The Home embarked on setting up an Extension Unit at Sampanbole village, in Telangana State.

 The Company extended financial support for construction of this extension unit.

 Integrated Farmers’ Service Centre (IFSC)